 In conventional exchange rate models, the exchange rate regime should not have any influence on the REER and, therefore, on exchange rate volatility.
 To test this hypothesis, we add a dummy for countries that have adopted floating exchange rates.
 Terms-of-trade volatility (defined in the same way as REER volatility) should be positively correlated with REER volatility, and this correlation ought to be higher for EMs than for AEs, because the former's exports are usually concentrated in one or a few primary commodities with highly volatile prices.
-Therefore, we add to our control variables terms-of-trade volatility and its interaction with an emerging markets dummy.
-Finally, we add the Chinn-Ito index of capital account liberalization to our control variables, because capital controls are expected to lower REER volatility.
+Therefore, we add to our control variables the terms-of-trade volatility and its interaction with an emerging markets dummy.
+Finally, we add the Chinn-Ito index of capital account liberalization10 to our control variables, because capital controls, if successful in decreasing capital inflows and/or inflows, may be expected to lower REER volatility.
 The results are shown in table 5.
 We note that these regressions include time fixed effects but do not include country fixed effects.
-Regressions with time and country fixed effects, which yield similar results than those that exclude fixed country effects, but are avowedly weaker, are shown in the Annex Table A1.
+Regressions with time and country fixed effects yield similar results than those that exclude fixed country effects, but are weaker, perhaps because the inter-country variance of the control variables explain well country differences in REER volatility that is unrelated to the IO correlation coefficient.
+The regressions including country fixed effects are shown in the Annex Table A1.